-The City of Ellensburg has a noise ordinance, which is enforced by University Police.
-Residence hall community quiet hours are 10 p.m. to 7 a.m. daily and are consistent with the city noise ordinance.
+The City of Ellensburg has a noise ordinance, which is enforced by University Police and other local law enforcement agencies.

+Residence Hall quiet hours are from 10 P.M. to 7 A.M. daily and are consistent with the city noise ordinance.
 Students in violation of the noise ordinance may be cited by police and/or face university disciplinary action.
+Please note a noise violation from law enforcement is a \$513 fine that double each time after.